Farmaan02/CivicSense/HOW_TO_RUN_LOCALLY.md

-# How to Run CivicSense Locally
+# How to Run CivicPulse Locally

-This guide provides detailed instructions for running the CivicSense application locally in development mode.
+This guide provides detailed instructions for running the CivicPulse application locally in development mode.

 ## Prerequisites